dweeezil/duo_auth/README.md

 =============
 1. Go into the plugins/duo_auth/ directory and modify duo_auth.conf as necessary.
 Enter all keys necessary for integration with Duo in the duo_auth.conf file.
-Assuming a Duo integration has already been created in Duo's Admin Panel, you will be able to find all the information requested in the config.inc.php there.
+Assuming a Duo integration has already been created in Duo's Admin Panel, you will be able to find all the information requested.
+Specify the location of the redirect URI.
+After running the post-intall script above the `your_page_name_redirect.php` file should be located in the root roundcube directory.
+Modify the `header()` section of the `your_page_name_redirect.php` file to your particular needs.
+If you have a subdirectory where you access your WebMail application, adjust accordingly, for example: `header("Location: /WebMail/");` and `header("Location: /WebmMail/?_task=mail");`

 2. Add the following line to your roundcube configuration file - config.inc.php located in config/config.inc.php